 If you live in more rural area, especially if you have snowstorms, etc, it’s always a good idea to have an emergency flag, like this one from Orion.
 It can help people see you in a ditch, or in the snow.

 And while you’re waiting and it’s freezing outside, or you’re trying to shovel your way out, make sure you always keep a pair of winter boots, socks and gloves in the car.

 And then of course a shovel.
-If you need traction, try to grab some sticks and line them up in front of your tires, or if you have carpet or rubber mats, turn them upside down and use those as traction.
+Usually Ace Hardware has short shovels for cars in the winter season, or there are two below.
+When looking for a shovel, keep in mind that although you are not buying a conventional snow shovel, you still want a square tip to maximize your effort, and a ‘D’ handle seems like it would be nice to have, or at least a ‘T.’ If you need traction, try to grab some sticks and line them up in front of your tires, or if you have carpet or rubber mats, turn them upside down and use those as traction.

 It might seem a little out there, but I also like having this exit tool that can break a car window, in case you ever get trapped, or in case someone else is trapped in another car.
 It clips to your seat belt, and is easy to use.
 IT also has a blade to cut your seat belt quickly.